 - Apply for a Disney Credit Card.
 I have gone on countless Disney vacations simply by using my Disney card on EVERYTHING possible.
 You earn 1% in Disney Dollars.
 I have the Disney Premier card, which has an annual fee, but I earn 2% in Disney Dollars on dining, Disney purchases, gas and grocery.
 Everything else earns 1%.
 The additional 1% in Disney Dollar earnings surpass the annual fee for me.
 My reward dollars can also be used for flights, because I have the Premier card.
 Depending on how many Disney dollars you earn, you could get away with a free stay.
 We saved Disney dollars and went to Disney every two years with only having to pay for our flights.
 For more details on the Disney Credit Card, click here.

 - One of the most popular ways to pay for a WDW vacation is to simply book a package, which consists of your stay and tickets, a year in advance or as soon as Disney releases the packages and make monthly payments.
-Adding the dining plan to the package is optional.
+Adding the dining plan (DDP-temporarily unavailable) to the package is optional.
 As of right now, the required down payment is $200.
 Then, break down how much is left to pay and make monthly payments.
 Just remember that the trip needs to be paid for, in its entirety, 30 days in advance of your check-in date.
-Remember that the flight/transportation costs will be sometime in between then, as well, unless you have Disney scheduling your flights for you.
+Remember that the flight/transportation costs will be sometime in between then, as well.
 By the time you go on your trip, the entire trip is paid for (if you bought the dining plan) except for souvenirs and a few meals the dining plan does not cover.
 In addition, be sure to go to www.disneyworld.com, scroll to the bottom and look for “Special Offers” (or click on this link).
 You can look before you book or after.
 Technically, it is best to book even if no specials are available during your stay, yet.
 This way, you get the room you want at the resort you want.
 Then, when you do see a special, you simply call Disney and they will apply the discount to your current reservation.

 - If you do not want option B, use a credit card that accrues mileage for an airline.
 Try applying for a new card so you get the bonus of a new card, sign-up bonus points.
 Depending on where you are flying from, you may have one or more free flights.